One Degree, Unlimited Potential

-There are four full-time and three part-time faculty members, as well as faculty in other departments, dedicated to serving our nurse anesthesia students.
+There are four full-time and eight part-time faculty members, as well as faculty in other departments, dedicated to serving our nurse anesthesia students.
 Educating future CRNAs is their primary responsibility.
 Our students agree that the tuition is well worth the expert instruction and attention they receive.

 What is Samford's out-of-state tuition?